khushaljethava/khushaljethava.github.io/_posts/2026-03-31-Explainable-AI-with-Python-SHAP-LIME.md

 **Watch for correlated features.** Both SHAP and LIME can distribute importance across correlated features in unintuitive ways.
 If income and spending are highly correlated, each might show moderate importance instead of one showing high importance.

 **Cache explanations.** For production APIs, pre-compute SHAP values for common prediction patterns and cache them.
 Only compute on-the-fly for unusual inputs.
+If you used [AutoML](/posts/AutoML-with-Python-Automated-Machine-Learning/) to select your model, explainability is especially important since you may not have chosen the model type yourself.

 ## Key Takeaways